borko-rajkovic/borko-rajkovic.github.io/_posts/2022-07-16-character-encoding-demystified.md

 # Unicode table

 The site https://unicode-table.com/ contains a lot of useful information regarding Unicode characters.
-We can event check the info page for 🚀 emoji here: https://unicode-table.com/en/1F680/ to verify we get the correct value for our example for UTF-16 encoding.
+We can even check the info page for 🚀 emoji here: https://unicode-table.com/en/1F680/ to verify we get the correct value for our example for UTF-16 encoding.

 ![Rocket emoji](/assets/img/posts/2022-07-16-character-encoding-demystified/rocket_emoji.png)